-- 23.1 In the event that a crew member becomes pregnant during the period of employment: - a. the seafarer shall advise the master as soon as the pregnancy is confirmed; - b. the company will repatriate the seafarer as soon as reasonably possible but in no case later than the $26^{th}$ week of pregnancy; and where the nature of the vessel's operations could in the circumstances be hazardous at the first port of call. - c. the seafarer shall be entitled to 100 days basic pay; - d. the seafarer shall be afforded priority in filling a suitable vacancy in the same or equivalent position within three years following the birth of a child should such a vacancy be available.
+- 23.1 In the event that a crew member becomes pregnant during the period of employment: - a. the seafarer shall advise the master as soon as the pregnancy is confirmed; - b. the company will repatriate the seafarer as soon as reasonably possible but in no case later than the 26th week of pregnancy; and where the nature of the vessel's operations could in the circumstances be hazardous at the first port of call. - c. the seafarer shall be entitled to receive contractual pay for the full contract period, plus 100 days basic pay; - d. the seafarer shall be afforded priority in filling a suitable vacancy in the same or equivalent position within three years following the birth of a child should such a vacancy be available.